TruStory/truchain/docs/spec/slashing/README.md

 Curator reward
 * Each user who marked "Unhelpful" will get a reward of 25% of the staking pool, distributed evenly

 When a user is punished, their stake should be removed from the `ActiveStakes` queue since it should no longer expire.
 Also, their `SlashCount` should be incremented.
-If it exceeds the value defined in the `AppAccount` params, mark the user as "jailed".
-The user has to create a claim to "unjail" themselves.
+If it exceeds the value defined in the `AppAccount` params, mark the user as "jailed" and add set the `JailEndTime` on the user.
+The user has to create an argument with at least X upvotes to unjail themselves.
+The parameter for X is defined in the staking module param store.

 ```go
 type SlashArgumentMsg struct {